rajington/windowsapp/README.md

   - Pops up window with explanation if anything goes wrong
 - 1.0:
   - Initial stable version (or so I think)

+## Advantages over alternatives

+* Uses [JSCocoa](https://github.com/parmanoir/jscocoa/) to get full power of ObjC while still being JavaScript
+* Source code is extremely small and simple, and easy to navigate and tweak
+* Very cleaner implementation compared to alternatives:
+    * Doesn't create an entire `WebView` just to eval JS
+    * Doesn't leak lots of memory
+    * I could go on...

 ## Todo: